Skip to main content

 Does Benadryl affect your heart or other organs?

 Yes.
-Benadyl’s anticholinergic properties can affect your heart and other organs, such as your brain.
+Benadryl’s anticholinergic properties can affect your heart and other organs, such as your brain.

 Is it safe to take Benadryl every day?

-Benadryl isn’t something you should take every day without a healthcare provider’s approval.
-It is usually only taken as needed for symptoms as they come and go.
+Benadryl isn’t something you should take every day without the approval of a healthcare professional.
+It’s usually only taken as needed for symptoms as they come and go.
 If you’ve been instructed to take Benadryl on a daily basis, be sure to follow the recommended dosage.
 Taking more Benadryl than you should is more likely to cause serious side effects.

 How much Benadryl is too much?

-For children under the age of 12, the Benadryl dose is based on their age and weight.
-Follow the package instructions or talk to your healthcare provider about how much Benadryl is safe for them to take.
+For children under the age of 12 years, Benadryl dosage is based on their age and weight.
+It’s often much less than what is safe for adults.
+Follow the package instructions or talk with your healthcare team about how much Benadryl is safe for them to take.

 Keep in mind that diphenhydramine, the active ingredient in Benadryl, is found in several different types of medications.
 Cough and cold medications, sleep medications, and allergy medications can all contain it.
 So be sure to read the ingredients list for everything you take to make sure you aren’t taking more Benadryl than you realize.

 Higher doses than recommended can have dangerous side effects.
-If you or someone you know has taken too much Benadryl, it’s best to contact your healthcare provider or call Poison Control at 1-800-222-1222.
-But if you have severe side effects, such as confusion or altered mental status, call 911 or seek emergency care.
+If you or someone you know has taken too much Benadryl, it’s best to contact a healthcare professional or call Poison Control at 1-800-222-1222.
+But if you have severe side effects, such as confusion or altered mental status, call 911 or get emergency care.

 Who shouldn’t take Benadryl?

-In some cases, Benadryl is not recommended without a healthcare provider’s OK.
-This includes children under the age of 5 and adults over the age of 65.
-You should also check with your healthcare provider before taking Benadryl if you have:
+In some cases, Benadryl is not recommended without a healthcare professional’s OK.
+This includes children under the age of 5 years, people who are nursing, and adults over the age of 60 years.
+You should also check with a healthcare professional before taking Benadryl if you have:

 • Asthma or other lung-related conditions